Royce Freeman: College career

-2015 season

 Freeman started the 2015 season off strong with 180 rushing yards and three rushing touchdowns against Eastern Washington.
 On October 3, against Colorado, he had 163 rushing yards and two rushing touchdowns in the 41–24 victory.
 The next week, against Washington State, he had 246 rushing yards, two rushing touchdowns, and a receiving touchdown in the 45–38 2OT loss.
 The next week, he rushed for 138 yards in a victory over Washington.
 In the next game, at Arizona State, he had 110 rushing yards and two rushing touchdowns in the victory.
 On November 27, against Oregon State, he had 167 rushing yards and two rushing touchdowns to go with 51 receiving yards.
 In the Alamo Bowl against TCU, he had 130 rushing yards and three rushing touchdowns in the 47–41 3OT loss.
 Overall, as a sophomore, Freeman had 1,836 rushing yards and 17 rushing touchdowns to go along with 26 receptions for 348 receiving yards and two receiving touchdowns.
 He led the Pac-12 in rushing touchdowns on the season.

-2016 season

 In the 2016 season opener against UC Davis, Freeman had 87 rushing yards and two rushing touchdowns.
 In the next game, against Virginia, he had 207 rushing yards and two rushing touchdowns.
 On October 1, in a game at Washington State, he had 138 rushing yards and three rushing touchdowns.
 On November 19, against Utah, he had 129 rushing yards and a receiving touchdown.
+The following week he rushed for 106 yards in a loss to Oregon State in the annual Civil War game.
 Overall, as a junior, Freeman recorded 945 rushing yards and nine rushing touchdowns to go along with 23 receptions for 144 receiving yards and a receiving touchdown.

-2017 season

 In the 2017 season opener against Southern Utah, Freeman had 150 rushing yards, four rushing touchdowns, and 50 receiving yards.
 In the next game, against Nebraska, he had 153 rushing yards and two rushing touchdowns.
 He continued his hot streak with 157 rushing yards and three rushing touchdowns against Wyoming in the following game.
 On October 14, against Stanford, he had 143 rushing yards but the Ducks lost 49–7.
 In the next game, he had 139 rushing yards against Utah.
 On November 18, against Arizona, he had 135 rushing yards and four rushing touchdowns.
 In his final collegiate game, he had 122 rushing yards and two rushing touchdowns against Oregon State in a 69–10 victory.
+Freeman scored two rushing TDs in the first half of to break OSU's Ken Simonton's all-time Pac-12 rushing touchdown record, which stood at 59 for 16 years.
+It would mark Royce's 60th rushing touchdown for the Ducks.
+He also piled up 122 rushing yards which moved him into seventh all-time in NCAA history.
 Overall, Freeman finished his stellar collegiate career with 1,475 rushing yards and 16 rushing touchdowns to go along with 14 receptions for 164 receiving yards in the 2017 season.